 This course observes a strict laptop and cell phone policy.
-Laptops will not be permitted during screenings and lectures; they can be used for specifically designated tasks and assignments during tutorials.
-In general, students are encouraged to come to class prepared to take notes with pen and paper (except when a special accommodation has been requested).
-Likewise, texting and cell phone use is not permitted during class time: turn off these devices when you arrive at the classroom to avoid embarrassment and annoyance.
+During lectures, laptops may be used for note-taking only; no laptops may be out during screenings and tutorials.
+In general, though, students are encouraged to come to class prepared to take notes with pen and paper; studies have found that this is the most effective way of processing and retaining information in courses.
+Texting and cell phone use is not permitted during class time: turn off these devices when you arrive at the classroom to avoid embarrassment and annoyance.